 If an individual (18 years or older) desires to seek confidential assistance without a report to the University, that individual may speak with certain persons in legally protected roles.
 Information disclosed about the alleged offense to persons in legally protected roles may not be revealed to any other person without the express permission of the disclosing individual, unless there is an immediate threat to health or safety, the conduct involves the abuse of a minor, or there is another basis for disclosure permitted or required by law.
 Legally protected roles include professional mental health counselors (including but not limited to those in the University Counseling Center), D.C. physicians and others licensed to practice medicine in the District of Columbia who are acting in their health care role per D.C.
-Code Section 14.307 (including but not limited to those in the University Student Health Services), clergy and lay professional campus ministers when the communication is made in their professional capacity of giving religious or spiritual advice, and appropriately licensed rape crisis/sexual assault counselors.
+Code Section 14.307 (including but not limited to those in the University Student Health Services), clergy when the communication is made in their professional capacity of giving religious or spiritual advice, and appropriately licensed rape crisis/sexual assault counselors.

 The University recognizes that a complainant may desire confidentiality and may not want the University to investigate or attempt to resolve the incident.
-While the University will make every reasonable effort to honor the complainant's request for confidentiality, the University must balance this request against its responsibility to protect the community.
-In light of this responsibility, the University reserves the right to investigate and to take whatever steps are necessary to ensure a safe and nondiscriminatory environment for all.
-When the University cannot comply with a request for confidentiality, the University will consult with that individual and keep that individual informed throughout the process.
+The University will make every reasonable effort to preserve an individual's privacy and protect the confidentiality of information.
+At the same time, the University has the responsibility to protect the community at large.
+In light of this responsibility, certain cases may warrant investigation and resolution beyond the wishes of the individual reporting the incident.